priyajakhar/BenchBotDocs/Current/camera_capacity.md

 | LR 1280x800 encoded |  4.42*FPS + 4.75   |
 | Depth 1280x800 |  16.08*FPS + 11.39   |

-- Base bandwidth deduction when combining nodes is 1.42*FPS + 0.91
+- Base bandwidth deduction when combining nodes is (1.42*FPS + 0.91).
-- 2048x2048 resolution is 4x more pixels than 1024x1024, in conjunction the bandwidth utilization also becomes approx 4x.
+- 2048x2048 resolution is 4x more pixels than 1024x1024, as such the bandwidth utilization also becomes approx 4x.
--
+- Encoding 1024x1024 RGB takes about 8x less bandwidth.